VuqarAhadli/DRVM/README.md

 A custom Java Virtual Machine (JVM) implementation for reverse engineering the iconic J2ME game **Diamond Rush**.

+## What it does

+Right now, this project can replicate the behaviour of `javap`, the Java class file disassembler.
+Funnily enough, drvm's disassembler works way faster than the original Java implementation, thanks to C++'s performance advantages.

+Additionally, it can currently execute roughly half of the JVM opcodes.
+Nonetheless, the VM part is still a work in progress.
+The main goal of this project is to be able to run the original game on modern platforms, such as Linux and macOS.

 ## Future Plans

 Once the VM is fully functional on Linux and macOS (hopefully), I plan to port it and its graphics backend to a variety of popular microcontroller platforms, such as the ESP32 and RP2040/RP2350.